Bosporus Walk - Part 1

 The Saar is impressive hereabouts with a spectacular curving bend.

-Back in the woods hunting must sometimes be a problem but no hunters are about today.
+Back in the woods where hunting must sometimes be an issue when walking round here.

 This is Wadern.